 Research interests in the Division include the following.
 In literature: Russian and Ukrainian 19th and 20th century literatures, especially Romanticism, Modernism and the avant-garde; Ukrainian literature of the 17th and 18th centuries; also Polish literature.
-In linguistics: synchronic and diachronic phonology, especially Russian and Ukrainian; Russian syntax; and Slovene and Ukrainian dialectology.
+In linguistics: synchronic and diachronic phonology, especially Russian and Ukrainian; Russian syntax; and Slavic sociolinguistics.
 In folklore: the history of Ukrainian folklore studies and Ukrainian-Canadian topics.